Urban Zen Integrative Therapies comes to Los Angeles

 As I was designing the retail environment of Urban Zen, I was influenced by my travels around the world, so I created a retail environment with products showing culture and artistry from around the world, such as Bali, Africa, Haiti.
 Urban Zen is also a way for me to feature a collection of wardrobe basics, such as a seasonless, timeless, ageless jersey dress.

 In dressing rooms, I learn more about customers than anywhere else.
 It starts with the dress but it is really about what is going on in their lives.
 That’s when I realized that you can’t only dress them on the outside but you need to address them on the inside.
-For me this is where the worlds of philanthropy, commerce, design and creation all come together.
+This is where the worlds of philanthropy, commerce, design and creation all come together.

 FMT: What’s next for you?